 Rose has always used the Tacky Glue very sparingly as she works (it has a tenacious grip, so it only takes a tiny dot of glue to fix a shell tot he mat board), so she's never had a problem with warping.
 Our experiment shows that sealing the mat board with lacquer and using glue sparingly is very helpful in reducing warping.

-We did an experiment with a couple mat boards and want to share the result.
+If you are planning to start your design with a background of sand, crushed shell or mineral chips, and you are going to use a water based glue, then this tip is for you.
+Covering the entire surface of a mat board, in one step with a water based glue can cause warping.
 We found that spraying the top side of the mat board with a sealer that is not water based will help seal the surface and reduce the tendency of the mat board to absorb water from the glue, thus reducing the potential for warping.
 We used Deft brand lacquer for our experiment as that is the product we use to clear coat our Sailors Valentine boxes.
 Coupled with taking care to avoid using too much glue at any one time, a sealed mat board should provide a better experience.

 Pictures shown above are for the mat board that was sprayed on the top side with three light coats of Deft brand Clear Satin Lacquer.
 More coats of lacquer may improve the final result.